Nambu pistol: Type 14

 The Type 14 Nambu gets its name from the year it was produced - the 14th year of the Taishō era, or 1926.
 It was designed to help lower the manufacturing cost of the Nambus, and like the Type A, fires the 8×22mm Nambu.
 From 1927, it was a standard issue sidearm for officers and was being sold for 78 yen by 1939.
 It is believed that around 400,000 Type 14 Nambus were produced, but the exact number is unknown, as Japanese soldiers considered their weapons property of the emperor, and many chose to destroy their pistols or throw them into the ocean to avoid them falling into enemy hands.

 Later production models have a larger trigger guard, following complaints by soldiers stationed in Manchukuo that it was difficult to fire the trigger while wearing gloves.
 Some of these models also have a knurled steel cocking knob instead of the standard "slotted" cocking knob.
 After 1940, an auxiliary magazine spring was added to assist in reloading.
-A redesigned cocking knob was implemented in 1944 in order to simplify production.
+A redesigned cocking knob was implemented in 1944 to simplify production.
 The Type 14 also lacks the grip safety used on the previous models.

-Pre-1937 Type 14s are well made, with a noticeable decline in quality after the war's beginning, to meet the production demands of wartime.
+Pre-1937 Type 14s are well made, with a noticeable decline in quality after the war's beginning, to meet wartime production demands.
 However, later Type 14s remained mostly functional despite the decreased quality.
 The holsters for the pistols also had to be changed to accommodate wartime.
-A lack of available raw materials resulted in a move from holsters made of leather, to rubberized canvas.
+A lack of available raw materials resulted in a move from holsters made of leather to rubberized canvas.